John J. Balles

 - Died: October 3, 2005

-Balles was born in 1921 and was a native of Freeport, Illinois.
-He received bachelor’s and master’s degrees from the State University of Iowa and earned a doctorate in economics from Ohio State University.
-He coauthored the book Principles of Money and Banking while serving as a faculty member in the economics department at Ohio State.
+Balles was born in 1921 in Freeport, Illinois.
+He received bachelor’s and master’s degrees from the University of Iowa and earned a doctorate in economics from the Ohio State University.1 He coauthored the textbook Principles of Money and Banking while serving as a faculty member in the economics department at Ohio State.
+He first joined the Federal Reserve System in 1954 as a senior financial economist and later as the vice president in charge of the credit department at the Federal Reserve Bank of Cleveland.
+He was also a special advisor on monetary policy to the Bank’s president.
+He left the Cleveland Fed in 1959 to serve as senior vice president over the economic and corporate planning office at Mellon National Bank in Pittsburgh.1

-To support the increasing demands placed on the Federal Reserve during this time, Balles expanded Bank staff and branch offices.
+To support the increasing demands placed on the Federal Reserve during this time,3 Balles oversaw the addition of San Francisco Fed staff and the expansion of the Bank's branch offices.
 Under his leadership, two new buildings were constructed.
-The new San Francisco head office opened in 1983, and the new Los Angeles branch building was completed in 1986.
-Balles said of the San Francisco site, “We believe that the new building not only represents a quality contribution to the architecture of America’s most beautiful city, but embodies as well a firm commitment to enhance the economic vitality of downtown San Francisco.”1
+The new San Francisco head office opened in 1983, and the new Los Angeles branch building was completed in 1986.4 Balles said of the San Francisco site, "We believe that the new building not only represents a quality contribution to the architecture of America’s most beautiful city, but embodies as well a firm commitment to enhance the economic vitality of downtown San Francisco."5